DiogoNMSantos/ts-kata/src/test/RPGKata/README.md

 ### Iteration One

-1. Melee attackers/defenders, when created, have:
+1. Melee characters, when created, have:

 - Health, starting at 1000
 - Level, starting at 1
 - May be Alive or Dead, starting Alive (Alive may be a true/false)

-2. Ranged attackers/defenders, when created have:
+2. Ranged characters, when created have:

 - Health, starting at 700
 - Level, starting at 1